Please wait. Due to its content this page might take a while to load...

 Since version 5.5 Pandoras Box supports a relative path whereto content can be saved.
 When saving a project a folder named "assets" is generated just next to the show file.
 If you copy content files to that folder and drag them from here into your Pandoras Box project the content links are relative.
 That means that you can move the project folder ( including the *.xml and asset folder) to every path wanted without the need of re-linking the content.

 As bundling the project creates an assets folder as well, you can copy the bundled folder wherever you like to.
 As all paths are relative paths, Pandoras Box is able to load all the content.
 It will not become inconsistent any more.

-Click here (or use CTRL-W) to close the current project.
+Click here (or use the shortcut [Ctrl + W]) to close the current project.

 Click here to remove all content files from your project that are not used in the timeline.

-Click here (or use CTRL-Q) to Exit Pandoras Box.
+Click here (or use the shortcut [Ctrl + Q]) to Exit Pandoras Box.
 You will be asked if you want to store your project if there are not stored changes.